shubhmsng/chatApp/README.md

 ### run this code inside the server directory.

-### if you are new user you can start with any username and passwod
+### if you are a new user you can start with any username and passwod.

-### if you are existing user then use same credentials.
+### if you are a existing user then use same credentials.

 ### create 2 users to start chatting.